pkuzhf/pkuzhf.github.io/index.md

   - **Haifeng Zhang**, Ge Gao, Wenxin Li, Cheng Zhong, Wenyuan Yu, Cheng Wang.
 "Botzone: A Game Playing System for Artificial Intelligence Education." [[FECS 2012]]

 # Projects
-  - Founder of Jidi ([www.jidiai.cn]), an online AI competition and evaluation platform.
+  - Founder of [Jidi], an online AI competition and evaluation platform.
   - First author of [botzone.org], an online game AI competition platform obtaining 8000+ active users, 58000+ bots and more than 19 million game records since 2014 and widely applied by 10+ top universities (PKU, THU, etc), top algorithm competitions (NOI, ACM/ICPC) and top IT companies (Microsoft).
   - Author of [General Game Player], a general game AI designed to play any game described by the Game Description Language (GDL).